Melanesia: Languages

 Most of the languages of Melanesia are members of the Austronesian language family or one of the numerous Papuan languages.
-The term "Papuan languages" refers to their geographical location rather than implying that they are linguistically related.
+"Papuan languages" refers to their geographical location rather than implying that they are linguistically related.
 In fact they comprise many separate language families.
-By one count, there are 1,319 languages in Melanesia, scattered across a small amount of land.
+By one count, there are 1,319 languages in Melanesia, scattered across a small area of land.
 On average, there is one language for every 716 square kilometers on the island.
 This is by far the densest collection of distinct languages on Earth, almost three times as dense as in Nigeria, a country famous for having a very large number of languages in a very compact area.
+Likewise, the archipelago of Vanuatu holds the world record of linguistic density per capita, with 138 distinct languages (not counting dialects) for a population of 0.3M.

 In addition to the many indigenous Melanesian languages, pidgins and creole languages have developed from trade and cultural interaction within the area and with the wider world.
 Most notable among these are Tok Pisin and Hiri Motu in Papua New Guinea.
 They are now both considered distinct creole languages.
 Use of Tok Pisin is growing.
 It is sometimes learned as a first language, above all by multi-cultural families.
 Examples of other Melanesian creoles are Unserdeutsch, Solomon Islands Pijin, Bislama, and Papuan Malay.